FOOD AND SPIRITUALITY

 FASTING & HOLY COMMUNION

-1. Great Lent & Holy Communion
+1. Great Lent & Holy Communion2.
+The Pan-Orthodox Tradition

 3. Our Elders and Holy Communion